Marco-Winzker/FPGA-Vision/README.md

 # FPGA-Vision
 Learn about image processing with an FPGA.
 Video lectures explain algorithm and implementation of lane detection for automotive driving.
 Real hardware is available as a remote lab.

-Projet page with video lectures and access to the remote lab: https://www.h-brs.de/de/fpga-vision-lab
+Project page with video lectures and access to the remote lab: https://www.h-brs.de/de/fpga-vision-lab

 The FPGA Vision Remote Lab is Open Education.